 SELECT

 Example

-In the following example, the results that are retrieved are grouped by the nickname and then by the email columns.
+In the following example, the retrieved results are grouped by the nickname column, and then by the email column.

+SELECT